otas01/portfolio-website/README.md

 # portfolio-website

 This project is for my first milestone project with The Learning People.
 It is a portfolio website and I would certainly be improving the site as I progress in my web development journey.
-Being a porftolio website, it is meant to showcase my work to prospective clients and also to let them know a little more about my personal life.
+Being a portfolio website, it is meant to showcase my work to prospective clients and also to let them know a little more about my personal life.
 It also provides an easy way for me to be contacted for business consultations.

 # Technologies used